September 21, 2020

 - Even small amounts of lead poisoning can lead to significant drops in IQ points.
 For example, a rise in blood lead level of only five can result in a drop of five IQ points.

-Is your Home Contaminated with Lead?
+Is Your Home Contaminated with Lead?

 The most common sources of lead poisoning in children are lead-based paint that over time chips and crumbles into dust, and lead-contaminated dust in older buildings.
 Contaminated soil, water and air are also sources.
+If you work in construction, demolition or painting, with batteries, or in a radiator repair shop or lead factory, or if your hobby involves lead, you may unknowingly bring lead into your home on your hands or clothes.

 If your home was built before 1950, it absolutely contains lead paint.
 If built before 1978, it is likely lead paint was used.
 After 1978, when lead paint was banned, the chances of lead paint being present are highly reduced.
 About 95 percent of residences in Lancaster City and other cities in the county were built prior to 1978.
 Children living in some areas of the county have among the most elevated blood lead levels in the state.